o3de/sig-testing/governance/SIG Testing Charter.md

   * How to prioritize test cases
   * How and how often to organize exploratory manual testing “bug bash” exercises
 * Releases
-  * Define and verify quality bar of branches marked for release
+  * Define and verify the quality bar of branches marked for release

 ## Out of Scope